juliojimenez/yamler/README.md

 ## Output

+yamler outputs the entire document as yamler-formatted output variable names.
+This serves as a good reference when the YAML document contains tags with characters not supported by GitHub Workflow variable names. yamler will automatically transform tags into friendly variable names.

-In this example, the test file used is almost the same as the content file for [yaml.org](https://yaml.org).
+In this example, the test file used is derived from [yaml.org](https://yaml.org).
 A deeper _number_ array was added to test for types other than string, object, and array.

 ```
 ***** Output Variables *****